Skip to main content

 You should respond to webhook requests with HTTP 200 status code within 5 seconds.
 If your webhook endpoint fails to respond with HTTP 200 within 5 seconds, it will be treated as a failed delivery and the webhook delivery will be retried over a period of time.

 Each subsequent retry will occur with an increasing time interval (exponential backoff).
-Test mode webhooks will be retried for up to 4 times over a span of 1 hour.
-Live mode webhooks will be retried for up to 8 times over a span of 3 days.
+Test mode webhooks will be retried for up to 4 times over a span of approximately 1 hour and 20 minutes.
+Live mode webhooks will be retried for up to 8 times over a span of approximately 5 days and 4 hours.

 Due to the distributed nature of our systems and the Internet, we cannot guarantee exactly-once delivery of our webhooks.
 That is, you may receive duplicate webhooks.
 The id field can be used for de-duplication if necessary.